Gary Neville says Man Utd like U9s in Brentford thrashing, adding 'transfer strategy difficult to forgive'

 United are now without an away win in any competition since February and Neville said: "If you want to look for tell-tale signs that a team lacks personality and character, it's away performances, how you deal with set pieces, it's your running stats - Manchester United are miserable in all those areas."

-While Neville was damning in his criticism of his former club but urged United fans not to cross the line into abuse or violence ahead of the side's Premier League game away to Liverpool on Monday August 22, live on Sky Sports.
+But while Neville was damning in his criticism of his former club, he urged United fans not to cross the line into abuse ahead of the side's Premier League game away to Liverpool on Monday August 22, live on Sky Sports.

 "You know the impact [these results] have when you play for Manchester United," explained Neville.
 "I've spoken passionately about the club but there is a line.